ProgrammingBlockchain/ProgrammingBlockchain/hiddenbitcoin_key_storage_hd_wallet.md

 > ``` waPXAvDCDGv8sXYRY6XDEymDGscYeepXBV5tgSDF1JHn61rzNk4EXTuBfx22J2W9rPAszXFmPXwD2m52psYhXQe5Yu1cG26A7hkPxs```

 ## Black box
 I implemented a class, called it **Safe**.
-Using this class, as a black box is intuitive and self explanatory.
+Using this class, as a black box is intuitive.

 ```cs
 var network = Network.MainNet;